Uncovering America's Most Valuable Care

 - Determine the features that distinguish these primary care practices

-- Create a tools to enable other primary care physicians to incorporate insights from high-value providers into their own practice
+- Create the tools to enable other primary care physicians to incorporate insights from high-value providers into their own practice

 - Demonstrate the replicable nature of these features and results, and support adoption on a national scale